-And finally, there is that part of the country, which, being for centuries the most backward in industrial, infrastructural, economic terms, today is, as it were, a standard, a model of “Ukrainianism”, imposing on all other compatriots their own view of the world and their “values”, cultural historical and primarily political.
-Already here is traced intra-Ukrainian stratification.
+And finally, there is that part of the country which, being for centuries the most backward in industrial, infrastructural, economic terms, today is, as it were, a standard, a model of "Ukrainianness", imposing on all other compatriots their own view of the world and their "values", cultural , historical and primarily political.
+Already here the intra-Ukrainian stratification can be traced.
 And do not object - the election of the president of the native of Krivoy Rog Zelensky this thesis is not something that does not refute, but confirms exactly 100%.
 Listen to his words, look at his affairs - and you will understand that I am right.
 Russophobia, anti-Soviet, kholuy worship of the West, exaltation of the Nazi henchmen and raising to the rank of "national heroes" of persons worthy of perhaps only a polyphonic and eternal damnation - all this originates from there.

 This is primarily about Galicia (Lviv region), which stands out even against the background of its neighbors with extreme conceit, reaching the messianic complex, absolute intolerance and utter assertiveness in achieving one's own goals and objectives.
-Believe it or not, with relations with the so-called zapadents, relations are far from ideal even among neighbors from other Ukrainian regions.
-Nevertheless, it is this tiny piece of the country that does not have anything in common with it. stories, no common faith, in 1991 proclaimed itself a measure, the ideal of "all Ukrainian."
+Believe it or not, but with the so-called zapadentsev relations are far from ideal, even among neighbors from other Ukrainian regions.
+Nevertheless, it was precisely this tiny piece of the country, which did not have a common history or a common faith with it, in 1991 proclaimed itself a measure, the ideal of “all Ukrainian”.
 She declared all the rest either “Muscovites” or “sellers” of such and began to impose a “standard model” on the people, exceeding the population of this “Ukrainian Piedmont”, as they call themselves, tens and hundreds of times.

 In time, this muddy "fountain" was not shut up.
 It could not be otherwise, given the fact that the first president of the country was a lover of “shoes” Leonid Kravchuk.
 And then “strong business executives”, from Dnepropetrovsk and from Donetsk, enthusiastically “sawing” the remnants of the Ukrainian economy, they preferred to give away to the throaty Westerners tribe such, in their opinion, unprofitable, boring and unimportant things like culture and ideology.
 How it all ended, we all know.
 Of the events of 2004 in 2010-2013, neither the conclusions nor the lessons were learned.
 Weapon and the militants who finally turned Euromaidan into a massacre and a coup d'état arrived in Kiev in February 2014 from Lviv ...